meyer-lab/asmlab.org/team/expectations/common.md

 - You will work safely in the lab.
 Before beginning in the lab you must complete safety training.
 - You will keep lab protocols up-to-date, as well as accurate and thoroughly document each experiment.
 - When working in the labs of other investigators, be polite, neat, and gracious.
 Always follow their rules.
 If something breaks during your use, report it immediately to the appropriate person.
+- Keep detailed lab notebooks.
+These are essential to turn your hard work into a finished paper.
+Your notes should allow your work to be reproduced (meaning they must be understandable by people other than yourself) and will help to assign credit for authorship.
+They are required by funding agencies and for any potential patents.
+At a minimum each experiment should clearly identify the date, purpose, what you did, the results, and your conclusions.
+Your bound notebook should establish links to electronic files and raw data.
+You are required to leave the originals behind when you leave the lab for others to build upon your work.

 ## Nuts and Bolts